silverstripe/developer-docs/en/03_Upgrading/07_Upgrading_Fluent.md

 |---------------------------|--------------|--------------|--------------|
 | Locale permission support | No           | Yes          | Yes          |

-[hint]
+> [!TIP]
-If you're upgrading from Fluent v4, review your requirements for user permissions in the context of locales and update the permissions as needed.
+> If you're upgrading from Fluent v4, review your requirements for user permissions in the context of locales and update the permissions as needed.
 For example you may have content authors who should only be allowed to edit content for specific locales.
-[/hint]

 ### Enhanced CMS UI